ClayAmore/RustParamStrcut/README.md

 This tool helps you create Rust structs from parameter definitions.
-It saves you time by automatically generating the structs based on your parameter details.
+It saves you time by automatically generating the structs based on the param def files.

 ## Usage
 ```